Debugging Slow Performance

 - Pantheon Global CDN - Spread out across multiple servers, and the cache is not shared between servers.

-- APC - PHP has its own opcode cache, which is not shared between application servers.
+- APC - PHP has its own opcode cache, which is not shared between application containers.

 - Drupal and Redis - Shared between your servers, but caches do expire and will need to be regenerated.
 Therefore, more traffic means more cache hits and faster performance, given the number of components involved.